What is Child Support?

 Child support can be arranged in two ways:

-Applying for Child Support Through Inland Revenue
+Applying for Child Support through the IRD

-The first step in applying for Child Support is to complete a Child support formula assessment application (IR101) and send it to your nearest Inland Revenue Child Support office.
-If you are already receiving a Work and Income NZ benefit, you must apply for child support or your benefit may be reduced.
+The first step in applying for child support is to complete a child support formula assessment application (IR101) and send it to your nearest IRD office.
+Find out more about child support.